Araguaína

 Araguaína (/pt-BR/) is a municipality located in the Brazilian state of Tocantins.
-Its population was 183,381 (2020), and its area is 4,000.40 km2.
+Its population was 171,301 (2022 Census), and its area is 4,000.40 km2.
+Araguaína joined the UNESCO Global Network of Learning Cities in 2025.

 Education

 Higher education

 The city has campuses from several higher education institutions.

 There are two campuses of the public Federal University of Tocantins State (UFT).
 One campus is in the neighborhood Cimba, which has courses in Portuguese, English, Mathematics, physics, chemistry, geography, history, logistics, cooperativism, and tourism with the other campus situated outside the city, offering courses in veterinary sciences and zoology.

 The city is home to the private university ITPAC, an educational institute offering medical, dentistry, and law classes.

 Another private university is Santa Cruz, which has courses in law.

 The private university Facit has courses in ortodontology, and software development.

 Transport

 Public transport in the city is done by the bus companies Cooperlota and Lontra.

 The city is served by Araguaína Airport.